AaltoSciComp/scicomp-docs/triton/tut/parallel.rst

   data through MPI software libraries.
 Almost all large-scale scientific programs utilize MPI.
-MPI can scale to thousands of CPU cores, but depending on the case it can be harder to implement from the programmer's point of view.
-Example applications that utilize this
+MPI can scale to thousands of CPU cores, but depending on the case it can be harder to implement from the programmer's point of view. **Programs that utilize this model should request single/multiple nodes with multiple tasks each.
+You should not request multiple CPUs per task.** Example applications that utilize this
   model: CP2K, GPAW, LAMMPS, OpenFoam.

 Both models, MPI and shared memory, can be combined in one application, in this case we are talking about hybrid parallel programming model.
+**Programs that utilize this model can require both multiple tasks and multiple CPUs per task.**

 Most historical scientific code is MPI, but these days more and more people are using shared memory models.